davidislam/covid-connect/phase1/README.md

 #COVID-Connect

-COVID-Connect is an online application that helps a user to obtain information about COVID-19, and to solve any common issues one might find such as booking Assessment Centre, learning about COVID-19, frequently asked questions, and testing survey.
+COVID-Connect is an online application that primarily helps a user book appointments to one of the listed COVID-19 assessment centres.
+Supplementary services such as important information, frequently asked questions, and a testing survey are also available.

 ##Features
  1. Booking system.